Our Practice Areas

 Parents in the Will County area who have primary parent status, and who want to move more than 25 miles with their minor children must have the agreement of the other parent or the permission from the Judge before they move.
 A Judge will consider a variety of factors, including but not limited to, both parents motives, educational opportunities at the current and new residence, wishes of the child, and new visitation/parenting time schedule for the non-relocating parent.

 Both parents are entitled parenting time with their children.
 Many times the parties are able to come up with a schedule that works best for their family and their children in a parenting agreement.
 If the parents are unable or unwilling to agree to a schedule then the parties are required to mediate the issue or litigate it.

-The Attorneys at Henderson Law & Mediation are experienced in securing parenting time through negotiation and, if necessary, litigation.
+The Attorneys at Henderson & Mehta Law and Mediation Center are experienced in securing parenting time through negotiation and, if necessary, litigation.